great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_custom_expectations_for_sqlalchemy.rst

         def expect_column_values_to_be_even(self, column):
             return (sa.column(column) % 2 == 0)

-    The business logic for developing SQL queries using ``MetaSqlAlchemyDataset`` deocrators is a little diffeent from ``MetaPandasDataset``.
-To use the ``column_map_expectation`` decorator, both require that your custom function accept at least two arguments: ``self`` and ``column``.
-Both create a function API where the user passes a string containing the column name to your Expectation.
+    To use the ``column_map_expectation`` decorator, your custom function must accept at least two arguments: ``self`` and ``column``.
+The column name string will be passed through to your custom function unaltered.
+From there, you can use sqlalchemy's ``sqlalchemy.column`` method to create a ``ColumnClause`` based on it.
+Your function must return a valid ``ColumnClause``, which the decorator will combine with other SqlAlchemy methods to covert your logic into valid SQL queries and wrap the results as an :ref:``ExpectationValiadationResult``.

     In the case of ``MetaSqlAlchemyDataset``, the column name string will be passed through to your custom function unaltered.
 From there, you can use sqlalchemy's ``sqlalchemy.column`` method to create a ``ColumnClause`` based on it.
 Your function must return a valid ``ColumnClause``, which the decorator will combine with other SqlAlchemy methods to covert your logic into valid SQL queries and wrap the results as an :ref:``ExpectationValiadationResult``.